Larry Radloff/Icon Sportswire

 Kevin Cash | +6000 |

 A.J.
-Hinch (Detroit Tigers): In his first four seasons in Detroit, Hinch has only finished 4th in the division once, and this season, his Tigers look primed to win the AL Central for the first time since 2014, as they became the first time in the MLB to reach 50 wins, and their (+65) run differential is the second best in the AL. However, like most teams do, the Tigers have hit a rough patch, going 1-9 over their last ten games.
-While they still hold an eight-game lead, Hinch has seen his lead in the Manager of the Year race shrink drastically.
+Hinch (Detroit Tigers): In his first four seasons in Detroit, Hinch has only finished 4th in the division once, and this season, his Tigers look primed to win the AL Central for the first time since 2014, as they became the first time in the MLB to reach 50 wins, and their (+81) run differential is the second best in the AL. However, like most teams do, the Tigers have hit a rough patch, going 4-6 over their last ten games.
+While they still hold a nine-game lead in the AL Central, Hinch has seen his lead in the Manager of the Year disappear.

 Joe Espada (Houston Astros): Even after trading one of their best hitters in Kyle Tucker and with Yordan Alvarez only playing 29 games this season, Joe Espada still has his Astros in first place in the AL West.
-The injury bug has seemingly taken up permanent residence in Houston, but that hasn't bothered the Astros at all, as they hold a five-game lead in the AL West.
+The injury bug has seemingly taken up permanent residence in Houston, but that hasn't bothered the Astros at all, as they hold a 4.5-game lead in the AL West, and have some reinforcements coming following the trade deadline.

 Manager | Opening Odds | Current best odds |